menachemgerst/BikeShare/README.md

 -	3-4 day/Weeklong packages for tourists.
 	This package will give the tourist a weekly pass with a reduced price for the usage by minute.
 	The benefit of this package is a way to explore the city without having to consider the price of a few "one time using" of the bike.
-	This package also will give the visitor a unique experience of the city ride through the streets
+	This package also will give the visitor a unique experience of the city ride through the streets.
--	Seasonal packages for the spring and summer.
-This package will give the casual rider the opportunity to enjoy the city during the nice spring and hot summer with out the need to think twice about a nice afternoon at the park or a day of site seeing the great city.
+-	Seasonal packages for the spring and/or summer.
+This package will give the casual rider the opportunity to enjoy the city during the nice weather in spring and summer without the need to think twice about a nice afternoon at the park or a day of site seeing in the great city.
--	Weekend packages reduced prices for the weekends converting the weekend users into weekday users.
+-	Weekend packages.
+A reduced prices for a  weekend long pass with the goal of converting the weekend users into weekday users.